 Here are examples of cases where liability coverage could pay out:

-- Someone visiting you falls down your stairs.
+- Someone visiting you trips and falls down your stairs.

 - A visitor slips on ice on your sidewalk.

-Check to see how much liability insurance your homeowners policy has.
-It may include a baseline coverage amount such as $100,000, but you can buy higher coverage.
+A home insurance policy will include a baseline liability coverage amount such as $100,000, but you can buy higher coverage.
 For even better liability coverage, consider an umbrella insurance policy.